Vietnam.vn - Nền tảng quảng bá Việt Nam

 "This is the premise for building an ecosystem to train high-quality human resources in the semiconductor field," Ms. Ekua emphasized.

-However, Ms. Ekua also pointed out a series of weaknesses in semiconductor training in Vietnam and said that these are challenges in developing the semiconductor ecosystem: the curriculum lacks standardization, facilities between schools are uneven, the rate of lecturers with PhD degrees is low, research output is limited and links with businesses are mainly individual, without an official mechanism.
+However, Ms. Ekua also pointed out a series of weaknesses in semiconductor training in Vietnam and said that these are challenges in developing the semiconductor ecosystem: the curriculum lacks standardization, facilities between schools are not uniform, the rate of lecturers with PhD degrees is still low, research output is limited and the connection with businesses is mainly personal, without an official mechanism.

 "Enterprises should consider Ho Chi Minh City National University as the main source of human resources and participate in the training process to ensure output quality meets practical requirements," she recommended.